 - Where to to stay in Tromso?

-- Arctic Tromso Road Trip Planner: Things to do in Tromso in Winter
+- Things to Do in Tromso in Winter

 - Final Thoughts: 3 Days in Tromso

-If you are visiting internationally flying into Tromso or other Arctic cities in Sweden and would like to drive around and chase Auroras yourself you could go for a rental car option.
+If you are visiting internationally flying into Tromso or other Arctic cities in Sweden, you could opt for rental car option if you would like to drive around and chase Auroras yourself.
 Remember that you drive on the left side of the road in Europe same as in the USA.
 Your international driving license is valid if you feel comfortable driving.
 Rental cars come fully equipped for a winter drive.
-Remember that, it is tricky to drive in extreme winter, we encountered icy roads many times and only go for it if you have advanced driving experience- Safety First!
+If you are wondering if it is safe to drive in Tromso in winter, the answer is it is a bit tricky to drive in extreme winter here.
+We encountered icy roads many times and some of us who had prior experience driving in snow hard.
+So my suggestion is to only go for it if you have advanced driving experience- Safety First!

 Tromso and other Arctic cities around give you the opportunity to experience Scandinavian living.
 There are many Airbnbs and cottages that are worth a stay.
 I would particularly recommend staying in the colorful cabins of Tromso.
 We stayed in multiple Airbnbs, both modern Scandinavian as well as in remote cottages- they were all amazing diverse experiences.
 One top tip is to check accommodation reviews with the possibility to see Northern Lights from the stay itself.
 If you don’t have a car, just stay in the Tromso city itself, as it is one of the most beautiful cities in the world and I recommend the bridge view.